Macrometacorp/docs/docs/cep/examples/patterns-and-trends.md

--- Sends a stop action on RegulatorActionStream stream, if a removed action is triggered in RoomKeyStream before the regulator state changing to off which is notified in RegulatorStateChangeStream. insert into RegulatorActionStream select e1.roomNo,
+-- Sends a stop action on RegulatorActionStream stream, if a removed action is triggered in RoomKeyStream before the regulator state changing to off which is notified in RegulatorStateChangeStream.
+INSERT INTO RegulatorActionStream
+SELECT e1.roomNo,
 -- Checks whether pattern triggered due to removal of room key.
-    ifThenElse( e2 is null, 'none', 'stop' ) as action from every e1=RegulatorStateChangeStream[ action == 'on' ]
+    ifThenElse( e2 is null, 'none', 'stop' ) as action FROM every e1=RegulatorStateChangeStream[ action == 'on' ]
      -> e2=RoomKeyStream
             [ e1.roomNo == roomNo and action == 'removed' ]
         or e3=RegulatorStateChangeStream